Working from home can be a big plus when you’re self-employed. No commute, flexible schedule, and snuggling your pet all day? Sounds like a good deal!

 Simple, right?
 The Pomodoro Technique is proven to be an effective time-management strategy, helping you break down tasks into smaller pieces that you can work on in uninterrupted chunks of time.
 All this while including breaks to get up, stretch, and drink water!
 Learn more here, or research a time management technique that works best for you.

-3) Practice self-care
+3) Carve out self-care time

 It’s not just spa days and facemasks.
 When we say “self-care”, we truly mean “take care of yourself.”
 This means eating balanced, healthy meals and exercising your body daily!
 You don’t have to be a marathon runner or a vegan, but finding a way to stay active and take care of your body is absolutely vital to avoiding burnout when working from home.